zuiko21/minimOS/architecture.md

 65816 systems should also take care of **bank** addresses, thru a similar but single-byte relocation code.
 Long references should be much rarer, though.

+#### Relocation tables

+*Not yet implemented*, but the most reasonable way of implementing relocatable binaries would be an **offsets table** placed *after the code blurb*, which will point to any location whenever an *absolute reference* is made -- the beginning of this table (no need for any alignment) stored into `dyntab` ZP variable on the code sample above.
+This list must be *double-null* terminated.

+Actually, relocatable kernels and drivers would use **two** of these tables, pointed from corresponding entries on the *minimOS header*.
+No particular order is thus needed, although they could **not** be placed at the very beginning of the binary, as that will prevent regular code execution.

 ### Input/Output